Winegrowers Supplies - Rootstocks for Grafted Vines

 Medium

-Tolerant Average Advancing Semi-plunging Good behavior in sandy and acid ground.
+Medium Medium Advancing Semi-plunging Good behaviour in sandy and acid ground.
 Seems to support quality.
-It's use is very recent so it is not possible yet to know all the behavior.

 to 30